Solaris Logo

 Publication and returns

 Once a project is confirmed, the book is produced and published.
-When the book is ready, the promised returns—typically the book itself, and sometimes more—are sent promptly to supporters.
-In this way, publication becomes a cooperative enterprise rather than a solitary gamble.
+When the book is ready, the promised returns—typically the book itself—are sent promptly to supporters.

 For Authors — Shall we publish your book?